 - Pour oats into a bowl and add the following ingredients

-- 4 tablespoons of chia seeds
+- Four tablespoons of chia seeds

-- Small handful of sunflower seeds
+- A small handful of sunflower seeds

 - Pinch of salt and pepper